dbt-labs/docs.getdbt.com/website/docs/reference/artifacts/run-results-json.md

 - `compiled_code`: Rendered string of the code that was compiled (empty after parsing, but full string after compiling).
 - `relation_name`: The fully-qualified name of the object that was (or will be) created/updated within the database.

-Any additional information about the `logical` state of nodes should continue to be looked up in the full node object in manifest.json via the unique_id.
+Continue to look up additional information about the `logical` state of nodes using the full node object in manifest.json via the `unique_id`.

 ## Examples